Oil prices set for first weekly fall in six on oversupply worries

-Oil prices were steady on Friday but on track for the first weekly fall in six weeks, under pressure from surging U.S. supplies and creeping doubts over Russian support for continuing a cut in crude output.
+SINGAPORE – SINGAPORE, Nov 17 (Reuters) - Oil prices were mixed on Friday after recent declines, but were were on track for the first weekly fall in six weeks, under pressure from surging U.S. supplies and doubts over Russian support for continuing a cut in crude output.

 Continue Reading Below

-Still, crude was set to fall around 2-4 percent for the week on worries about growth in U.S. production and inventories, after both benchmarks touched 2015 highs last week.
+Still, crude was on track to fall around 2-4 percent for the week on worries about growth in U.S. production and inventories, after both benchmarks touched 2015 highs last week.

 "Russian support for a formalized extension of production cuts at the Nov.
 30 OPEC meeting appears questionable, even if only to defer the decision to 1Q18," U.S. investment bank Jefferies said.